 The post-Brexit points-based system for skilled workers explained

-The new points-based system will affect all aspects of UK immigration for those who want to live and work in the UK from January 1st 2021.
-There will be rules for all nationals who want to come to the UK, including EU nationals.
+The new post-Brexit UK point based system 2021 has had an impact on many aspects of UK immigration for those who want to live and work in the UK and now applies to all nationals, including EU nationals.

 This article discusses the new points-based system, the necessary timeframes and important information related to you if you are seeking to come to the UK in the future or if you are an employer and you are assessing your options to employ foreign nationals within the new UK immigration landscape.
 We hope it is helpful.